Healthy Homes Assessment Ngaio

 Draught Stopping Ngaio

-If you are able to feel external air flowing in or the air is clear from a crack or a gap, then it’s likely to be a gap or an opening that needs sealing in somehow.
-Large cracks and gaps should be permanently stopped.
-Gaps greater than 3mm that allow air in or out within your house need seals.
-For example, if the open fireplace isn’t used it can create draughts.
-This should be sealed from.
-Property managers and landlords are accountable for ensuring such draughts are eliminated in the maximum extent possible.
+If you are able to feel external air entering or the air is clear out of a hole or gap and you can feel it, it’s most likely a gap or hole that needs sealing in some way.
+Large cracks and gaps should be stopped permanently.
+Gaps greater than 3mm that allow air in or out of your house need to be sealed.
+For instance, if an open fireplace is not in use, it may cause draughts and should be shut from.
+Landlords and property managers are responsible for making sure such draughts are eliminated whenever imaginable.

-There is no require to block holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors could be necessary to allow movement of the structure when the house gets warmer and cooler, so that they are able to be closed and opened rather than securing.
-We will inspect all doors and windows in your Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes which are part of the construction.
+For example, tiny gaps around windows and doors could be necessary to allow movement of the building as the household gets warmer and cooler, to allow them to be closed and opened instead of instead of being stuck.
+We will inspect all windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections